chlhnu/DOTs-SOCP/README.md

 ### Liang Chen, Youyicun Lin, and Yuxuan Zhou

-This software is designed to solve the Dynamical Optimal Transport (DOT) problem on discrete surfaces.
-This repository supports research on efficient algorithms for solving the Second-Order Cone Programming (SOCP) reformulation of the DOT problem over triangulated surfaces.
-It is also designed to enable the straightforward reproduction of all the numerical results presented in the paper, which utilizes an inexact semi-proximal augmented Lagrangian method.
+This open-source software package provides an efficient numerical optimization approach for solving dynamic optimal transport (DOT) problems on general smooth surfaces.
+It computes the quadratic Wasserstein distance and associated transportation paths by solving a linear second-order cone programming (SOCP) reformulation.
+The implementation utilizes an inexact semi-proximal augmented Lagrangian method.

+This repository enables the straightforward replication of numerical results for our proposed method, as presented in the paper.
+It offers a robust and highly efficient solution for DOT problems on surfaces.
+Additionally, this codebase aims to serve as a valuable foundation for future research in optimal transport and related numerical methods.

 ### Citation